- 1What Are Metabolic Myopathies?

 Usually, it is classified as

-• Myopathies with fixed symptoms: The patient complains of muscle weakness and is linked with underlying systemic conditions.
+Myopathies with fixed symptoms: The patient complains of muscle weakness, which is linked with underlying systemic conditions.

 What Are the Types of Metabolic Myopathies?

-• Glycogen Storage Disorder (Glycogenosis): The carbohydrate (glucose) in the food is processed into glycogen and is stored in the liver and skeletal muscles.
+Glycogen Storage Disorder (Glycogenosis): Food's carbohydrate (glucose) is processed into glycogen and stored in the liver and skeletal muscles.
 During any physical activity, the glycogen is broken down to produce ATP.
-Any changes (mutation) in the genes involved in the synthesis or degradation of glycogen leads to a glycogen storage disorder.
+Any changes (mutation) in the genes involved in the synthesis or degradation of glycogen lead to a glycogen storage disorder.

-• Lipid Storage Disorder: The fat in the food that we eat is converted to fatty acids, and it provides energy during minimal exercise or fasting.
-The fatty acids are transferred to mitochondria (the powerhouse of the cell), where it is broken down to produce energy.
+Lipid Storage Disorder: The fat in the food is converted to fatty acids, providing energy during minimal exercise or fasting.
+The fatty acids are transferred to mitochondria (the cell's powerhouse), where they are broken down to produce energy.
 The short-chain fatty acids pass freely into mitochondria, whereas the long-chain fatty acids bind with carnitine to get into mitochondria.
 The process of fatty acid transformation is controlled by CPT (carnitine palmitoyltransferase) I and II enzymes.
 A specific genetic mutation that causes CPT I and II enzyme deficiency gives rise to lipid storage disorders.

-• Mitochondrial Disorder: The mitochondria in the cell do various functions like fat, protein metabolism, and energy production.
-Various genes are involved in the functioning of mitochondria.
+Mitochondrial Disorder: The mitochondria in the cell perform various functions, such as fat, protein metabolism, and energy production.
+Various genes are involved in mitochondrial functioning.
 Thus, mitochondrial disorder occurs due to the mutation of genes responsible for normal mitochondrial functioning and is passed from parents to offspring.

 What Are the Various Glycogen Storage Disorders?